Abdeali-Badri/Edge-AI-worker-Safety/README.md

 Installations:-

 # Clone the repository
+'''bash
 git clone https://github.com/Abdeali-Badri/Edge-AI-worker-Safety.git
+'''
+'''bash
 cd Edge-AI-worker-Safety
+'''

 # Install dependencies
+'''bash
 pip install -r requirements.txt
+'''

 # Run Real-Time Detection :-
+'''bash
 python train.py
+'''
-Or open the notebook in colab/ and run it on Google Colab for GPU-accelerated training.
+Or open the notebook in `colab/` and run it on Google Colab for GPU-accelerated training.

 # How It Works :-